 Pro: You only have one payment to worry about

-If you split your consolidation plan into two parts, you have to remember to cover both bill payments.
+If you split your consolidation plan into two parts, you must remember to cover both bill payments.
 Although two bills are probably much easier than paying your loans individually, it’s still not as simple as one payment.